mie-lab/spatial_rf_python/README.md

 ### 3) Spatial Random Forest implementation in Python

 This repository further provides Python implementations of Spatial Random Forests.
-Different approaches have been proposed in the literature, including:
-* Simply using coordinates as covariates
-* *Geographical Random Forests*: Training one random forest per sample, using only the sample's neighbors as training data (similar to GWR)
-* *Random Forest Spatial Interpolation*: Including the actual observations at the nearest locations of the prediction location as covariates

-Here, we also implement a variant of Geographical Random Forests: Instead of training one Random Forest per sample, we train a fixed number of random forests on spatially distinct set of points.
+Different approaches have been proposed in the literature, but here, we focus on the one by Georganos et al termed *Geographical Random Forests*.
+We implement their approach, but since it is very inefficient to train one random forest per sample, we additionally implement a more efficient variant (which we simply call *Spatial Random Forests*): Instead of training one Random Forest per sample, we train a fixed number of random forests on spatially distinct set of points.
 The prediction is then a weighted average of the tree-wise predictions, weighted by the distance of the test sample from the centers of each tree (see figure below).

 <img src="assets/sprf.png" width="250" />

 #### Usage

-The usage is analogous to other scikit-learn models, except that the coordinates must also be given as input:
+The usage is analogous to other scikit-learn models, except that the coordinates must also be given as input.
 ```
 from sprf import SpatialRandomForest
 spatial_rf = SpatialRandomForest()